Genie Scout Guide v1.2. Table of Content

 Staff can be filtered according to how many stars they are attributed in-game in particular training categories based on their coaching and mental attributes.
 For example, in order to find a 4 star attacking coach, simply put 8-10 on the attacking training rating box and search.
 Alternatively, you can search for staff based simply on their attributes, a task much more useful when searching for scouts and physios.

 3.2 Filter Bar

 The filter bar is one of the most useful parts of GS.
 There are a few different commands that you should become familiar in order to facilitate the use of GS.
-Left clicking on the Filter Bar will sort the players in that category, while clicking it again will sort the players in the opposite order.
+Left clicking on the Filter Bar will sort the staff in that category, while clicking it again will sort the staff in the opposite order.
 Right clicking on the Filter Bar will allow you to add or remove the categories within the Filter Bar.
 This can also be done using the Options Menu.
 Each divider can also slide in order to accommodate categories which need more or less room on your screen.

 3.3 Staff Interface